intellitrend/zabbixapi-php/README.md

 * HTTPS connections with official- and self-signed certificates.
 * Works with Linux and Windows PHP implementations.
 * Multiple concurrent connections with different user accounts and/or different servers.
-* Supports Zabbix 3.0, Zabbix 3.2, Zabbix 3.4 and Zabbix 4.0.
+* Zabbix versions: 3.0, 3.2, 3.4, 4.0, 4.2, 4.4, 5.0 and 5.2.
 * No installation required.

 It is commercially backed up and maintained by [IntelliTrend GmbH](https://www.intellitrend.de), an official Zabbix Partner and Zabbix Training company.

+There was also a lightning talk [Zabbix API – the easy way](https://blog.zabbix.com/zabbix-api-the-easy-way/11748/) about using this library on the Zabbix conference 2020 in Benelux.

 ## Why Session caching?

 ### How authentication via API usally works

 Each time an application uses `user.login`, the Zabbix API creates a so called `AuthKey`.
-(See [user.login](https://www.zabbix.com/documentation/4.0/manual/api/reference/user/login)).
+(See [user.login](https://www.zabbix.com/documentation/5.0/manual/api/reference/user/login)).
 This key is then passed via each request through the `auth` request property.

 In most cases, the API libary does this transparently for the user.
 However, if the script is called later on again (i.e by a cron job), a new `user.login` is performed, thus creating a new `AuthKey` for that new session.